Portuguese PM defiant ahead of budget, protests

 In recent national opinion polls, the ruling party has dropped to record lows since the last election in June 2011.

-The government spent the weekend and Monday morning locked in an internal debate on the possibility of finding more areas for spending cuts in order to ease the tax hikes.
+The government spent the weekend locked in an internal debate on the possibility of finding more areas for spending cuts in order to ease the tax hikes, according to local media.
+The cabinet was still holding meetings on Monday.

 Diario Economico business newspaper said on Monday the budget would include measures to help the economy like a recapitalisation fund for small and medium-sized companies.
 These would also be allowed to defer value-added tax payments until after they had booked receipts from customers - measure that should boost cash flow and ease their debts.